Carlos Correa Preview, Player Props: Twins vs. Rangers

-On Saturday, Carlos Correa (.405 on-base percentage in past 10 games, 97 points above season-long percentage) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:15 PM ET.
+Carlos Correa and his .372 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Texas Rangers and Jordan Montgomery on August 27 at 2:10 PM ET.

-He hit a home run while going 1-for-5 in his most recent game against the Rangers.
+In his last game he had a hitless showing (0-for-3) against the Rangers.

 Carlos Correa Game Info & Props vs. the Rangers